-Pot Duggans also boasts a three-bedroom apartment above the pub, which is available to book via Airbnb (#AirbnbAssociate Link) and sleeps six, spread over two storeys.
-Another Airbnb in the town called The Pink Cottage Ennistymon (AF) is also gorgeous, though we’ve not stayed yet!
+Pot Duggans also boasts a three-bedroom apartment above the pub, which is available to book via Airbnb and sleeps six, spread over two storeys.
+Another Airbnb in the town called The Pink Cottage Ennistymon is also gorgeous, though we’ve not stayed yet!
 [Neither of these are affiliate links]

-We stayed at The Falls Hotel (AF), which was fine and a place to lay your head in the town though definitely crying out for a bit of a refresh in parts.
-When we stayed in 2019 on a last minute trip there was a large family wedding happening whilst the rooms could really do with a bit of a refresh, but the breakfast spread is really good and try get a window seat for the view.
+We stayed at The Falls Hotel (AF), which was a fine place to lay your head in the town though definitely crying out for a bit of a refresh in parts.
+When we stayed in 2019 on a last minute trip there was a large family wedding happening and while the rooms could really do with a bit of a freshen up in terms of interior, the breakfast spread is really good and we’d suggest trying to get a window seat for the view.
 It’s a former grand country house, extended and turned into a hotel, so it’s very unique.

 Colourful Doolin is a bit of a traffic jam at the best of times, so prepare for a squeeze in this popular little spot.
 Right at the main corner of the town is Ivy Cottage, the main restaurant/cafe for food, drinks, take-away and coffee.
 We haven’t tried it yet but Glas is also worth a shout, and right beside the recently-opened Cheese Press –– a sister site to the Ennistymon original, run by Sinéad Ní Ghairbhith.

 Outside the town is Irish Crafts, an expansive showroom and shop of Irish-made gifts and souvenirs of high quality, whilst a little Citroën van inside is Cupán (tea cup) serving tea and coffee.
 Doolin is well known for pubs with live music, too.
 If you’re interested in a local tour guide Ollie Gleeson is your man.
 Buckets of energy, humour and a cheeky wit, he’s a young local lad with lots of expertise and charm by the bucketload, check his availability an book one of his Ollie’s Tours.